guayabas/Add_Skirt_To_STL_Solution/README.md

 <details><summary>Creating window to display STL</summary>
 I have the STL file now in memory but life is not fun if I don'tsee something on the screen.
 So let me show you how to render | draw the geometry I just collected into a GLFW window that uses OpenGL.

-Given that the task is not to create a full renderer I will be using OpenGL Immediate Mode (a.k.a Old OpenGL or Legacy OpenGL) since it is a bit tedious to create the GPU objects (VAO,VBO) as well the shaders.
-Thus, no fancy lighting in the display that I will be showing neither optimization of rendering geometries.
+Given that the task is not to create a full renderer I will be using OpenGL Immediate Mode (a.k.a Old OpenGL or Legacy OpenGL) since it is a bit tedious to create the GPU objects (VAO,VBO) as well the shaders for modern OpenGL.
+Thus, no fancy lighting in the display that I will be using neither optimization of rendering geometries.
 <details><summary> Show Code </summary>

 ```Cpp